The benefits of orthodontic treatment will last a lifetime if you keep these important patient responsibilities in mind:

 - Clean before and after placement in the mouth.
 Because the material used for fabrication is slightly porous, plaque tends to cling to the surfaces.
 Gentle scrubbing with a toothbrush and a mild liquid soap will remove the plaque.
 A denture cleaning solution, such as Efferdent, will aid in the removal of plaque and tartar.
 Be sure to rinse the retainers thoroughly after cleaning to remove any cleanser residue.

-Dr. Gill will usually attach a fixed (bonded) wire on the back of the lower front teeth to maintain their alignment (these teeth are the most likely to shift over time).
-This wire should stay on indefinitely, unless your family dentist says you are not keeping it clean and it is beginning to cause gum or bone problems.
+This wire should stay on forever.
+The only exception is if your family dentist says you are not keeping it clean and it is beginning to cause gum or bone problems.
 If this should occur, please have the wire removed and replace it with a removable retainer.
 The removable retainer should then be worn as Dr. Gill prescribes.
-Please have this wire monitored by your family dentist at your six-month check ups.
+The fixed wire will protect the teeth as the patient gets older and your facial muscles get tighter.
+Please have this wire monitored by your family dentist at your six-month check-ups.

 - Mouth breathing